 There are so many organizations that deserve our time, efforts, donations and spotlight.
 Choosing is always hard because they all need us.
-I ultimately chose Planned Parenthood and the National Resources Defense Council (NRDC) for my second auction because the threat to women’s healthcare and the climate is front and center.
+I ultimately chose Planned Parenthood and the Natural Resources Defense Council (NRDC) for my second auction because the threat to women’s healthcare and the climate is front and center.

 Tell us, in your own words, why we should be supporting these awesome entities!

 Planned Parenthood serves approximately 2.5 million people in the U.S. each year.
 It helps patients of every race, regardless of their income, sexual orientation, race or ethnicity.
 For many patients, this is the only clinic for miles.
 Imagine losing that option.
 Even the notion that any administration would defund PP, thus effecting the most vulnerable citizens of this country, is heartbreaking.

 The NRDC is working around the world to make change happen, at the front lines and in the courthouse.
 Its work and advocacy includes energy, food, climate change, healthcare, oceans and waterways.
 The organization is actively working against this administration’s blatant disregard of the environment in the courtroom and through policy changes.
 We must support these organizations.
 It’s up to us to take care of ourselves and our planet—simple as that.
 We can’t trust the administration to look out for us anymore, sadly.

 Who has supported you throughout the process of dreaming up and planning for the auction?